Holly Beth Vincent: Holly and the Italians

-In 1978, Vincent formed in Los Angeles the band Holly and the Italians with drummer Steve Young (aka Steve Dalton), whom she knew from high school.
+In 1978, Vincent formed in Los Angeles the band Holly and the Italians with drummer Steve Young (a.k.a.
+Steve Dalton), whom she knew from high school.
 The new band moved to London in early 1979 and Vincent went to live with Knopfler.
 He introduced Vincent to BBC disc jockey and music historian Charlie Gillett, who was also the owner of Oval Records.
 Gillett put the new band, which was playing the local club scene at the time, under contract.
-Their bassist Bruce Lipson did not move to the United Kingdom and was replaced by the Briton Mark Sidgwick (aka Mark Henry), formerly of the band The Boyfriends.
+Their bassist Bruce Lipson did not move to the United Kingdom and was replaced by Briton Mark Sidgwick (a.k.a.
+Mark Henry), formerly of the band the Boyfriends.
 Guitarist Colin White also joined the group for live performances.

 Through Oval Records, Holly and the Italians released in December 1979 the single "Tell That Girl to Shut Up", which was a minor hit in the UK and stirred the interest of the British music press.
-The papers treated the band as a major attraction in the period of new wave explosion and Vincent appeared twice on the front page of Melody Maker, even before the single was released.
+The papers treated the band as a major attraction in the period of the new wave explosion and Vincent appeared twice on the front page of Melody Maker, even before the single was released.
 "Tell That Girl to Shut Up", written by Vincent, became a UK top 50 hit again in 1988 when it was covered by the British pop rock band Transvision Vamp as the second single from their debut album Pop Art.
 The song was cited by the magazine Mojo as one of the Top 20 Killer New Wave Tracks from the US.

-Holly and the Italians went on tour in the UK with The Clash and opened with ska band The Selecter for the American new wave chart-topping act Blondie at the Hammersmith Odeon in London on 22 January 1980, where they were noticed by renowned photographer Lynn Goldsmith.
-Goldsmith talked about the band in the United States to Gary Kurfirst, manager of bands such as Blondie, Ramones, The B-52's and Talking Heads, who took Holly and the Italians in his roster.
+Holly and the Italians went on tour in the UK with the Clash and opened with ska band the Selecter for the American new wave band Blondie at the Hammersmith Odeon in London on 22 January 1980, where they were noticed by renowned photographer Lynn Goldsmith.
+Goldsmith talked about the band in the United States to Gary Kurfirst, manager of bands such as Blondie, Ramones, the B-52's and Talking Heads, who took Holly and the Italians in his roster.
 The band eventually signed a two-album deal with Virgin Records, which had already distributed their first single.